TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera_Hardware - Testing Priority Constraints.md

 ## Experimental Data
 <!-- data tables or graph of the results (whichever is appropriate) -->
+*All quantitative measurements are subject to human error, and will be accounted for in concluding the system performance

 #### Image Capture

 |  Image | Target Visible?| Operator Visible? | Acceptable?|